vamshi-afk/python-learning-curve/05/readme.md

-# Topics covered today
+# Topics covered
 - Functions

-# Things I might forget:
+# Things I might forget
 - default arguments are given by assigning NA to the parameter.
 - keyword arguments are arguments which can be provided in any order by using parameter name.
 - positional arguments are arguments which are to be provided in order.